Seoul Subway Line 4

 Seoul Subway Line 4 of the Seoul Metropolitan Subway is a long line crossing from the southwest to the northeast across the Seoul Metropolitan Area.
 The central section in Seoul City is operated by Seoul Metro with some trains offering through service to Korail's Ansan and Gwacheon Lines.
 The southern terminus (Oido) is in Jeongwang 4-dong, Siheung City, and the northern terminus (Jinjeop) is in Jinjeop-eup, Namyangju-si, Gyeonggi-do; the newly built northern section (officially called the Jinjeop Line) is correspondingly owned by a company owned by Namyangju-si, with operations contracted to Seoul Metro.
-In 2022, the Seoul Metro operated section (excluding the Jinjeop Line) had an annual ridership of 219,587,000 or about 601,608 passengers per day.
+In 2021, the Seoul Metro operated section (excluding the Jinjeop Line) had an annual ridership of 219,587,000 or about 601,608 passengers per day.

+Line 4 has a similar station sign design to Busan Metro Line 2, but it has a more squashed design for its station sign, resulting in the sign appearing oblong.
+The number is displayed on the left side of the face, which has a pill shape, with the name (in Hangul, English, and Hanja from top to bottom) displayed in the centre-right.
+Two arms project from the sides, telling travellers which direction trains run and which stations are next and previous.

 Express train service stops at all stations between Danggogae and Sanbon, then at Sangnoksu, Jungang, Choji, Ansan, Jeongwang, and Oido.
 The express service only operates during rush hours on weekdays.